KooKoo (ice hockey): Time in SM-Liiga

 In their second season, KooKoo played in the 1988–1989 season with Urpo Ylönen.
 The team reached its best results as ninth of the league.

 The team's last season in the league was very weak and it was relegated back to the first division after losing to the qualifying round for Hockey Reipas.

 Back to Division and Fall in Division II

 KooKoo started the 1990s in the first division.
+In spring 1992–93 SM-Liiga qualifiers, KooKoo was one point away from being promoted to the SM-Liiga for the next season.
 KooKoo was relegated in 1997 when the first division team was downsized by four.
 The unambiguous aim of the club was to get back to the first division.
 The team survived until qualifying, but Hyvinkää Ahmat was better off with 3–2.

 Back to Division and Mestis

 In the 1998–1999 season, KooKoo came out again in qualifying.
 It succeeded in winning the Uudenkaupungin Jää-Kotkat in the matches 3-2 and was promoted to the first division after the two-year absence.

 In 2000, the team moved to the newly established Mestis.
 In the spring of 2005, the club announced that it would close down the representation team, but the team with new organization.
 In 2009–2010 season, KooKoo won the Mestis Regular Series for the first time in 23 years.
 At the end of the season KooKoo reached bronze medals by winning LeKi 4–2.
 In the season 2013–2014, KooKoo won Jukurit in finals.